daisaacson/daisaacson/bazzite.md

 Kinda confusing with all the layers of abstraction possible.
 Here is what Bazzite [suggests to manage software](https://docs.bazzite.gg/Installing_and_Managing_Software/)

+Flatpacks and Distrobox both make the $HOME folder available from the host to the sand box.
+Flatpacks and Distrobox have different $PATH variables than the host.

 ### FlatPaks

 [Flatpak](https://docs.bazzite.gg/Installing_and_Managing_Software/Flatpak/) - Universal package format using a permissions-based model and should be used for most graphical applications.
 Parallell to Android or IOS apps.